 Dr. Cynthia Warrick, Ph.D., RPh

-A pharmacist by trade, Warrick ventured into higher education 16 years ago.
-She has served in multi-faceted leadership roles as an administrator, public servant, healthcare professional, environmental research scientist, faculty member, and accreditation reviewer.
+Dr. Cynthia Warrick is a visionary leader with accomplishments in business start-up, management, government policy and legal affairs.
+She ventured into higher education 16 years ago serving in multi-faceted leadership roles as an administrator, public servant, healthcare professional, environmental research scientist, faculty member, and accreditation reviewer.